ReconCycle/reconcycle.github.io/docs/urdf_converter/instalation.rst

-Builded docker image is available `hier <https://github.com/ReconCycle/urdf-from-step-docker/pkgs/container/urdf-from-step>`_, and can be directly pulled like this:
+Build docker image is available `here <https://github.com/ReconCycle/urdf-from-step-docker/pkgs/container/urdf-from-step>`_, and can be directly pulled like this:

 .. code-block:: bash